Table of Contents

 Each benefit has specific eligibility requirements laid out by the SSA and is calculated based on your average lifetime earnings before your disability.

-To apply for SSDI benefits, you must submit an application and provide supporting evidence to the SSA.
+To apply for Social Security benefits, you must submit an application and provide supporting evidence to the SSA.
 The general steps to apply for SSDI benefits include:

-- Collect the Necessary Documentation: Gather all the documents for your application, including your Social Security card, birth certificate, detailed medical records, list of medications, summaries of the jobs you worked, and your most recent W-2 or self-employment tax returns.
+- Collect the Necessary Documentation: Gather all the documents for your Social Security disability claim, including your Social Security card, birth certificate, detailed medical records, list of medications, summaries of the jobs you worked, and your most recent W-2 or self-employment tax returns.

 - Review the Disability Checklist: The SSA provides a Disability Starter Kit that includes a checklist and worksheet about the information you will need to include in your application.